microsoft/fabricrealtimelab/modules/module04.md

 ![Configure the notification](../images/module04/pbi-reflex-email.png)

-Finally, you can try to send a test alert by clicking the *Send me a test alert* button.
+Finally, if your environment allows, you can send a test alert by clicking the *Send me a test alert* button.
 If you are in a corporate or owned environment, you should be able to use your e-mail address.
 If you are in a sandbox lab environment, sending an e-mail will likely not be possible.
 However, when sending a test e-mail, the message is *always* sent to your (the logged in user) e-mail address, regardless of what is specified in the e-mail field.
 External recipients outside of the organization are not permitted.

 ## 7. Optional: Configure new Reflexes